delete-app/landing/apps/landing/src/content/docs/learn/module-2-attraction/3-physical-attraction.md

 6. Eagly, A. H., Ashmore, R. D., Makhijani, M. G., & Longo, L. C. (1991).
 What is beautiful is good, but...: A meta-analytic review of research on the physical attractiveness stereotype. *Psychological Bulletin*, 110(1), 109-128. <a href="https://doi.org/10.1037/0033-2909.110.1.109" target="_blank" rel="noopener noreferrer">APA</a>

 7. Hamermesh, D. S. (2011). *Beauty Pays: Why Attractive People Are More Successful*.
-Princeton University Press.
+Princeton University Press. <a href="https://press.princeton.edu/books/paperback/9780691158174/beauty-pays" target="_blank" rel="noopener noreferrer">Princeton</a>

 8. Feingold, A. (1988).
 Matching for attractiveness in romantic partners and same-sex friends: A meta-analysis and theoretical critique. *Psychological Bulletin*, 104(2), 226-235. <a href="https://doi.org/10.1037/0033-2909.104.2.226" target="_blank" rel="noopener noreferrer">APA</a>